 Mayo Clinic has one for $50 – but it seems pretty sterile, and has no refund policy.

-Bloc Birth (love her, she was on my podcast once) has a good one if you’re looking for more information on support during labor (it’s like having the tips of a DOula in your back pocket, without having to pay for the doula experience.
-It’s $70.
+Bloc Birth (love her, she was on my podcast once) has a good one if you’re looking for more information on support during labor (it’s like having the tips of a Doula in your back pocket, without having to pay for the doula experience.
+It is $70.

 I will admit there are classes under the $100 mark, but I’ve seen their educators offer REALLY BAD advice on social media, so I am unable to support those.
 Please make sure you vet the educator before jumping into a class (many offer free classes to see what you think of the instructor).
 I do offer a free beginning class as well.

 What a Birth Class Should Cover